View project

 What is a venture studio vs. venture capital firm?

-A venture capital fund (VC fund) invests money into new companies that already show traction, with a focus on financial returns.
-A venture studio, by contrast, helps entrepreneurs build companies from scratch through structured venture building.
-This involves validating business ideas, shaping the first MVPs, and embedding in-house operations in the early stages.
+A venture studio works at the other end.
+It helps entrepreneurs build companies from scratch through structured venture building: validating business ideas, shaping the first MVP, and embedding in-house product, design, engineering and applied artificial intelligence work in the early stages.

-In many ways, a studio acts like a co-founder, mobilising teams, guiding product development, and forming partnerships that prepare founders for fundraising with venture capitalists.
-Global examples such as Idealab and modern corporate venture studios have each used this model to successfully spin out startups.
+In practice, a venture studio acts like a co-founder or founding team member.
+It mobilises internal teams, guides product development, forms partnerships, and prepares founders for fundraising with venture capitalists.
+Global examples like Idealab, and a growing number of corporate venture studios, have used this model to successfully spin out startups.

-In New Zealand’s ecosystem, studios increasingly provide the executional backbone that traditional investors lack, from entrepreneurship strategy to refining the business model and supporting the journey through to growth or even an IPO.
+In New Zealand's startup ecosystem, venture studios increasingly provide the executional backbone that traditional venture capital firms cannot, from entrepreneurship strategy to refining the business model and supporting the journey through to growth, Series A and beyond.

 Do venture studios provide funding?

-Rather than focusing only on cheques, we invest through our services across fintech, SaaS, and deep tech, enabling our portfolio companies to raise seed funding without heavy dilution.
-Think of us as a strategic co-founder: providing a tested venture building playbook, validating business models, and forging lasting partnerships that help ventures scale, from early-stage ventures right through to later rounds and, in some cases, an eventual IPO.
+Rather than focusing on capital alone, we invest through our services across SaaS, fintech, healthcare and AI, helping portfolio companies raise seed funding without heavy dilution.
+Think of us as a strategic in-house co-founder: a tested venture building playbook, validation of the business model, and lasting partnerships that help new ventures scale from early-stage and pre-seed through to Series A, later rounds and, in some cases, an eventual IPO.

 Exploring your options?
 Let's talk